“Implementing Agile can be challenging but rewarding“

 Agile approaches are a response for the need to modernize project management for small-scale projects where clients have difficulty defining the requirements.
 The bottom line is that it revs up your software development (i.e., proto-typing) with a faster delivery time and more flexible approach.
 APM is a great software development approach for software development houses like Microsoft, Google, Oracle, SAP, and web-design organizations.
 There is no question that APM will increase software development project successes, reduce defects/failures, and increase user satisfaction.
 According to a recent survey from PMI, 80 % of companies use Agile at least some of the time and 40% said they use it either often or always.
 Most of the organizations that are using Agile are at a “still maturing” level regarding Agile practices.

 APM increases collaboration/ownership between the scrum master, product owner, and development team because they are working closely together on a daily basis.
 See the figure below for all the Agile roles.
 The Project Team consists of stakeholders/users that have an interest in the project and provide input.
 The Scrum Team consists of the product owner and the scrum master.
-The product owner is a subject matter expert (SME) that knows the business, customers, and sets the product’s vision and priorities (i.e., roadmap and release plan).
+The product owner is a subject matter expert (SME) that knows the business, and customers, and sets the product’s vision and priorities (i.e., roadmap and release plan).
 This prioritized wish list is called a product backlog.
-The scrum master is a servant leader or project facilitator that coaches (i.e., provides expertise on Agile processes) the Development Team and protects the team from organizational distractions.
-Also, this person facilitates consensus building and stakeholder communications.
+The scrum master is a servant leader or project facilitator who coaches (i.e., provides expertise on Agile processes) the Development Team and protects the team from organizational distractions.
+Also, this person facilitates consensus-building and stakeholder communications.

 The Development Team is a hands-on technical group (e.g., programmers, testers, designers, and data engineers) that produces the overall product by pulling a small block from the top of the wish list, a sprint backlog which is derived from the product backlog, and decides how to implement these pieces.
-The development team usually spends 2 – 4 weeks, a sprint, to complete its work, but meets daily to access their progress (called a 15 minute standup scrum).
+The development team usually spends 2 – 4 weeks, a sprint, to complete its work, but meets daily to access their progress (called a 15-minute standup scrum).
 The real beauty of these short cycles is that the customer gets to see their product as a work-in-process.
 Scrum is an iterative approach that came from the football game of rugby where a team works closely together on a series of sprints leading to a release of a product or some functionality and takes responsibility for the results.
 When the next sprint begins, the team chooses another piece of the product backlog and begins the iterative cycle again.

 Waterfall Model Versus Agile

 Agile can lead to higher product quality, increased productivity, customer approval, and team morale.
 Quality can affect risks because quality management on Agile projects basically reduces risks.
 Risks usually increase over time using the traditional Waterfall model, but that ratio is the complete opposite when using the Agile.
 Why?
 Because short durations or sprints (usually 2 – 4 weeks) prove the product is working.
-The following figure depicts this comparison, and includes the return on investment (ROI).
+The following figure depicts this comparison and includes the return on investment (ROI).
 Agile can help increase revenue opportunity sooner and can help the self-funding of future development of new product features.

 Defining the right development process for your business will have a weighty impact on controlling the schedules, costs, and quality of a product.
 The Waterfall development model is generally suited for medium to large projects with well-defined requirements.